Gary Gygax: In popular culture

-In 2000, Gygax voiced his cartoon self for the Futurama episode "Anthology of Interest I", that also included the voices of Al Gore, Stephen Hawking, and Nichelle Nichols.
+In 2000, Gygax voiced his cartoon self for the Futurama episode "Anthology of Interest I", which also included the voices of Al Gore, Stephen Hawking, and Nichelle Nichols.
 Gygax appeared as his 8-bit self on Code Monkeys in 2007-8.
 Stephen Colbert, an avid D&D gamer in his youth, dedicated the last part of the March 5, 2008, episode of The Colbert Report to Gygax.

 Numerous names in D&D, such as Zagyg, Ring of Gaxx, and Gryrax, are anagrams or alterations of Gygax's name.